 Clearly, there are different levels of activity required for different types of riding.

 If you’re into motocross, then that’s fine, go and do lots of it.
-Imagine how many calories Aussie Toby Price is burning in the Dakar Rally!
+Imagine how many calories Aussie Toby Price burnt during his victorious 2016 Dakar Rally!

 On the other hand, cruiser riders on a long straight stretch don’t get much exercise at all.
 (They’re called a Fat Boy for a reason!)